apolisskaya/apolisskaya.github.io/faq.md

 - **Why did you leave `<company name here>`**?

 For one reason or other, the role wasn't going to work for me going forward.
 I have nothing negative to say about any former employers and am grateful for the opportunities they provided.
 If you have more specific questions about a particular company, feel free to contact me.

-- **Your duration at some of the roles on your resume is low.
-If I hire you, can I count on you sticking around for a while?**

-Yes, as long as it is a mutually good fit.
-Reasons I might not consider it a good fit on my end include lack of room for growth, toxic culture, and the role not being what was advertised when I accepted the position.
-For example, if I accept a position as a Software Engineer and, once I get there, I find out the role is more like QA, it probably won't fit my long-term goals.

 - **Are you only interested in full-time roles, or are you open to contracts?**